 What is the Prairie on Farms Project?

 There is increasing interest in planting prairie on farms, for soil and water conservation as well as wildlife habitat and personal enjoyment.
-The Tallgrass Prairie Center is embarking on a new project to share our knowledge of prairie reconstruction and management techniques with rural landowners and technical service providers.
+The Tallgrass Prairie Center works to share our knowledge of prairie reconstruction and management techniques with rural landowners and technical service providers.

 In particular, the new technique of planting prairie right in the field, in strips that lie roughly on the contour (while fitting in with farming operations) has become increasingly popular.
 Prairie strips can stop erosion, reduce nutrient loss, improve soil quality and support monarch butterflies and other wildlife.